 I once proposed a satirical look at architecture that I thought I might write.
 I was thinking I would title it Tumescent Architecture.
 The only feedback that I got on the proposal was from one of the architects that I’m pretty sure liked glass cocks cluttering the landscape.
 He thought it was a stupid idea.
 Way, way too obvious.
 In hindsight, I am quite happy to read that glass cocks are more widely recognized than I thought.
 This fact saves me the time it would take to write about this problem for myself.
 Thank you.

 One of the things I always wanted to do from the time I was a small child was write an autobiography.
-I’m not sure why this was, maybe it was my fascination with reading and my exposure to the autobiographies of Winston Churchill & Bertrand Russell at a young age, but it was something I always wanted to do myself and never had time to do.
+I’m not sure why this was, maybe it was my fascination with reading and my exposure to the autobiographies of Winston Churchill & Bertrand Russell at a young age, but it was something I always wanted to do myself and never managed to do.

 I was many things before I was afflicted with Meniere’s.
 A father.
 A husband.
 One of a number of siblings; the oldest after our brother was killed in a motorcycle crash at the age of 21.
 Four of us grew up together, with a fifth who was raised almost as an only child because of the complexities of modern marriage.